spacehare/durfjam2025/ocs/README.md

 # flex boxes

-avoid using flex boxes where possible. weasyprint does not place nice with them.
+avoid using flex boxes where possible. weasyprint does not always play nice with them.

 do something like this instead: